Esther Kolawole: Career

-She won the gold medal in her event at the 2020 African Wrestling Championships held in Algiers, Algeria.
+Kolawole won the gold medal in her event at the 2020 African Wrestling Championships held in Algiers, Algeria.
 In May 2021, she failed to qualify for the 2020 Summer Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.
-In October 2021, she competed in the women's 55 kg event at the World Wrestling Championships held in Oslo, Norway where she was eliminated in her second match.
+In October 2021, Kolawole competed in the women's 55 kg event at the World Wrestling Championships held in Oslo, Norway where she was eliminated in her second match.